Selling a Professional Services Business in Copenhagen

 Eurostat services statistics

-European services-sector output, structure, and business indicators.
+European services-sector structure, enterprise, employment, and turnover indicators.

 Also in Professional Services M&A